 3. POSITIVE: The TB germ (bacteria) is present, indicating likely TB infection.

 During the return visit, the RN will provide information on getting a chest x-ray at Radiology Associates.
-After the chest x-ray is complete, the technician at Radiology Associates will provide a copy of the chest x-ray on disc.
+After the chest x-ray is complete, the technician at Radiology Associates will provide the student with a copy of the chest x-ray on disc.
 This disc MUST be returned to Health Services.

 Also during the return visit, the RN will talk about a medication that can reduce the risk of developing active tuberculosis by 90%.
 Through a partnership with the Arkansas Department of Health, this medication (valued at over $600 per student) is offered at no cost.
 Students who accept the medication will visit the clinic weekly (for 12 consecutive weeks) to take the medication.
 If the student finishes the entire 12 weeks of medication, he/she will no longer be required to get a chest x-ray (unless he/she later develops symptoms).
 Students who decline the medication will be required to get an annual chest x-ray.